Rodents

 +

-Likely yes.
-Mice rarely travel alone and can reproduce rapidly, with females having 5-10 litters per year of 5-6 pups each.
+Most likely, yes.
+Mice rarely travel alone and can breed fast.
+Females can have 5 to 10 litters per year with 5 to 6 pups each.
 By the time you see one mouse, there are usually more hiding nearby.

 Do ultrasonic repellers work on rodents?